FennStatistics/CAMtools_documentation/docs/Data Analysis Tool.md

 After starting the Data Analysis Tool by clicking on "1) Upload your protocol" the researcher can upload a protocol generated by the Data Analysis Tool.
 Each time a researcher engages with the Data Analysis Tool, an automatic protocol is generated in the background, documenting all data pre-processing and analysis steps.
 By uploading the protocol and then the raw CAM data, all previously performed summary steps are reiterated and a researcher could continue pre-processing the CAM data.
 The protocol makes the summary process of the CAM data fully transparent for other researchers.

-**Example of protocol**: The protocol is internally JavaScript Object Notation (JSON) file and in the example it could be seen that the data was collected using the C.A.M.E.L. software, no CAMs had been deleted and only the summary function "Searching terms" (see below) has been used, whereby the researcher searched for the word "cost" and found three terms (see also <a href="https://camtools-documentation.readthedocs.io/en/master/Data%20Analysis%20Tool/#suffix-notation" target="_blank">Suffix notation</a>).
+**Example of protocol**: The protocol is internally JavaScript Object Notation (JSON) file and in the example it could be seen that the data was collected using the Data Collection Tool, no CAMs had been deleted and only the summary function "Searching terms" (see below) has been used, whereby the researcher searched for the word "cost" and found three terms (see also <a href="https://camtools-documentation.readthedocs.io/en/master/Data%20Analysis%20Tool/#suffix-notation" target="_blank">Suffix notation</a>).

 ```json
 {